A Mechanic Explains How To Get Better Gas Mileage

 1. Purchase fuel whenever you find a deal on it.

-Gasoline is basically all the same; it’s a petroleum product that has to meet high standards from the government.
+Gasoline is basically all the same; it’s a petroleum product that must meet high government standards.
 You don’t need anything higher than an 87-octane rating unless your vehicle pings, sputters and coughs.
-Then add a can of octane booster.
+Then, add a can of octane booster.
 There’s no such thing as designer gas; octanes in the 90s won’t get you there faster or save fuel.
 During price wars, tank up.

 2. Jackrabbit starts and a heavy foot on the pedal will pour more gas down your intake.